 Transsexual (also Female to Male, Male to Female, Pre-Operative, Post-Operative, Non-Operative): A person who, through experiencing an intense, long-term discomfort resulting from feeling the inappropriateness of their assigned gender at birth and discomfort of their body, adapts their gender role and body to reflect and be congruent with their gender identity.
 Includes: cross-dressing, synthesized sex hormones, surgery and other body modification.

-Post-Operative (Post-Op): Those who have had SRS.
+Post-Operative (Post-Op): Those who have had gender confirming surgery.

 *Note: Many people in the transsexual community prefer to have privacy in regards to their operative status.